Azure-Samples/functions-python-inceptionv3-inference/README.md

 products:
 - azure
 - azure-functions
-description: "This sample uses functions to classify an image from a pretrained Inception V3 model using tensorflow APIs."
+description: "This sample uses functions to classify an image from a pretrained Inception V3 model using TensorFlow APIs."
 azureDeploy: "https://github.com/Azure-Samples/functions-python-inceptionv3-inference/blob/master/azuredeploy.json"
 ---

-# Image Classification using Tensorflow
+# Image Classification using TensorFlow

-This sample uses functions to classify an image from a pretrained Inception V3 model using tensorflow API's
+This sample uses functions to classify an image from a pretrained Inception V3 model using TensorFlow API's

 ## Getting Started